sohamchatterjee50/IR2/README.md

 conda env create -f environment.yml
 ```

 Also, before we continue, do note that you can adjust the configurations for each script listed below in their respective config files.
 They can be found [here](configs) and are named based on which file uses them.
+Make sure to make the parameters as consistent as possible across scripts too (for example, setting the `compression_type` correctly so that it's the same across configurations).

 **TIP:** To create new configs without editing the default ones, you can create a copy, change the name and desired values, and use them in the following way when running the `.py` scripts below: